 The introduction of this tool forms part of the Office for Students-funded Hate Crime Project and follows the Hate Experience Survey; which provided invaluable insight on the University community members’ experiences of hate crimes, including their reporting behaviour.

-Having recognised the need to address the barriers to reporting incidents, the online tool was set up to provide a centralised platform for students and staff to make an anonymous report and, where contact details are given, obtain support and guidance from a designated staff member or request for the University to take formal action.
+Having recognised the need to address the barriers to reporting incidents, the online tool was set up to provide a centralised platform for students and staff to make an anonymous report and, where contact details are given, obtain support and guidance from a designated staff member.

 Apart from being a reporting platform, the tool also contains information on various internal and external sources of support available for students and staff.
 It also provides information on what other support is available from local and national organisations.
 We know that people do not always feel comfortable making a report immediately after an incident.
 The support pages offer information and advice on what options are available to them, even if they then decide not to report.